NOAA-GFDL/MDTF-diagnostics/diagnostics/WBC_var/doc/WBC_var.rst

 **Preprocessing**

+- Regird horizontally to a 1 degree resoultion using interpolation.

+**Mean WBC Path Identification**

 - Use monthly mean sea surface height (SSH) anomalies.
 - Remove the climatological mean monthly means.

-**Mean WBC Path Identification**

 - For each longitude within a region, locate the latitude where the standard deviation of SSH anomalies is maximum.
 - Select the climatological mean SSH isoline closest to those latitudes.
 - This isoline defines the **Mean WBC Path**.